Welcome to CoCoRaHS

 OBTAINING A 'COCORAHS 4-inch PLASTIC RAIN GAUGE'

-All volunteers need to use the same type of gauge (4" diameter, high capacity) so that our data are consistent and compatible.
-CoCoRaHS vendors who provide reduced rates for CoCoRaHS volunteers include: WeatherYourWay & Ambient Weather .
-The gauge should cost around $30 plus shipping.
+So that all measurements are uniform throughout the CoCoRaHS network, we ask our observers to use the same type of gauge (4" diameter, high capacity "Stratus" rain gauge manufactured by Productive Alternatives).
+Two vendors who provide reduced rates for CoCoRaHS volunteers include: WeatherYourWay & Ambient Weather.
+The gauge should cost around $32 plus shipping.
 They are usually shipped out right away so you can set up your gauge in a matter of days.

 In some states, sponsors may provide approved rain gauges at little or no cost to volunteers in special cases.
 Please check with your local or state coordinators to see if complimentary sponsored gauges are available in your county and state.
 The cost of a gauge should not stop you from joining.